Circus (video game): Gameplay

 Destroying all of the blue balloons causes another sound effect and allows the player to play one more time (one clown) after they have depleted their stock.
 The words "BONUS PLAY" appear to indicate this bonus, but destroying all of the blue balloons a second time will not allow the player to gain another clown (the bonus can be activated while the player is using the extra clown).
 This may differ in certain levels like 7 and 8, where all three rows of balloons must be destroyed in order to activate the bonus.

 A clown will die if the player fails to receive them with the seesaw at the bottom of the screen, and two measures of the funeral march in Frédéric Chopin's Piano Sonata No. 2 are played as a sound effect.
 The player can continue if they still have stock remaining, or if they have been rewarded the bonus play.
 When the player has depleted all of their stock, the screen switches over to the demo screen, where the number of balloons is the same as that of the player's before they lost their final clown.
 If the player has reached over a certain number of points, they can play one more time like the balloon bonus (the availability of this bonus may differ, as indicated in the list of rules shown after the player enters the credits).
 The player cannot gain another clown in the same way during this play bonus.

-Reception
+Development

+The game was developed by Howell Ivy.
+He developed the idea for the game when working at the Ramtek Corporation when he was developing his first video game titled Clean Sweep which had a similar approach to Circus with eliminating objects on a screen.
+Wanting to make something different and appealing, he decided on making a game that was cute and had begun incorporating the tetter-totter and which led to eliminating balloons and then became the idea for Circus.

+Circus was developed at Exidy.
+Exidy was founded in 1973 and first made video games that were variants on Pong and found success with their game Death Race (1976).
+Circus was the second game for Exidy to solely use a Microprocessor as games prior to this had been created in hardware using discrete integrated circuits.
+This change allowed for much more flexibility with Ivy stating he could add "more "intelligence": to the game.
+It was much simpler for you to make the game easier or harder for the player responding to his or her reactions."